This is a lovely story of how a father and his 10-year-old daughter combined forces to create a high quality ebook and publish it on the iBooks Store.

 The introduction of further tools through Book Creator updates has allowed us to use this amazing Application in other curriculum areas such as Science and History.

-The added pen tool allows our students to create highly effective explanations and descriptions through annotations and scientific labelling.
+The pen tool allows our students to create highly effective explanations and descriptions through annotations and scientific labelling.
 Our use of Book Creator has gone beyond digital storytelling.
 We use Book Creator as digital portfolios and digital presentations.

 I find innovative ways of using Book Creator on a daily basis and look forward to our teachers and students utilising this App in many new and creative ways.